 To narrow down our selection, we get nit-picky about things like weight, as some of these panels are similar in design and performance.
-The Wildtek 21 was a decent performer, but did not possess any features that were particularly outstanding or impressive.
-Its average performance in tests like charging speed and interruption recovery landed the Wildtek in the middle of the road in this review.
+The Wildtek 21 is a decent performer, but does not possess any features that are particularly outstanding or impressive.
+Its average performance in tests like charging speed and interruption recovery landed it in the middle of the road in this review.
 Paired with the fact that its weight is over a pound and a half, it's easy to say that we didn't reach for this panel first.
 While it's an adequate option, it lacks some of the key features that make up an award winner.

 Wildtek Source 21W Review